espressif/esp-sr/docs/audio_front_end/README.md

 	- AFE_MEMORY_ALLOC_MORE_PSRAM: Most of memory is allocated from external psram.

-- agc_mode: Configuration for linear audio amplification.
+- agc_mode: Configuration for linear audio amplification which be used in speech recognition.
+It only takes effect when wakenet_init is enabled.
 Four values can be configured:

 	- AFE_MN_PEAK_AGC_MODE_1: Linearly amplify the audio  which will fed to multinet.
 The peak value is -5 dB.